 - 1 tablespoon OPTIONAL vegan butter , plus a little extra for brushing on the griddle/pan

-Add everything except the bread to a blender and blend until completely smooth.
+- Add everything except the bread to a blender and blend until completely smooth.

-Pour the blended 'custard' into a wide bowl and dip the bread in it.
+- Pour the blended 'custard' into a wide bowl and dip the bread in it.
 Leave it to sit for around 20 seconds then turn over and leave for another 20 seconds.
 Make sure all areas are covered, then lift it out and quickly dip the crust around the edges.

-Once it is very golden on each side, remove from the pan and serve immediately.
+- Remove from the pan and serve immediately.

 This recipe was originally published on February 2nd, 2018.
 The post has been updated with new information and now I am republishing it for you.
 The recipe itself remains the same.
 I hope you enjoy it.
 Thank you for following A Virtual Vegan!